helenwanghh/helenwanghh/README.md

 ### Hello there! 👋
 ---

 #### I graduated from University of Vermont with mechanical engineering degree, and will be pursuing my Master's degree at Carnegie Mellon University!
-Looking into join the research and contribute to cutting-edge research in Robotics! :)
+Looking into join the research lab and contribute to cutting-edge research in Robotics! :)

 🤩CHECK OUT MY ENGINEERING PORTFOLIO: <a href="https://drive.google.com/file/d/1hvMPfp3_KiPUpTk5rj-j1E68fjHag3Qv/view?usp=sharing">Helen's Engineering Portfolio</a>